Shihab dynasty: Governors of Wadi al-Taym

-The 19th-century family histories of the Shihabs by Haydar al-Shihabi and his associate Tannus al-Shidyaq claim that the clan's leader during its migration to Wadi al-Taym was Munqidh ibn Amr (d.
+The 19th-century family histories of the Shihabs by Haydar al-Shihabi and his assistant Tannus al-Shidyaq note that the clan's leader during its migration to Wadi al-Taym was Munqidh ibn Amr (d.
 1193), who defeated the Crusaders in an engagement there the following year.
 The same sources note that he was appointed governor of Wadi al-Taym in 1174 by the Zengid ruler of Damascus, Nur al-Din.
 Munqidh was succeeded by his son Najm (d.
 1224), who was in turn succeeded by his son Amir (d.
 1260).
 The latter allied with the Ma'n family, a Druze clan based in the Chouf region of Mount Lebanon, and defeated the Crusaders in an engagement in 1244.
 Amir's son and successor, Qurqumaz, took refuge with the Ma'ns in the Chouf during a Mongol invasion in 1280.
 After his death in 1284, his son Sa'd succeeded him as governor of Wadi al-Taym.
 The Shihabs continued to govern Wadi al-Taym throughout Mamluk rule (1260–1516), according to the family histories.
 Their chief, Ali ibn Ahmad, was mentioned by the local Druze chronicler Ibn Sibat (d.
 1520) as the governor of Wadi al-Taym in 1478.
 Ali's son Yunus was mentioned by the contemporary Damascene chroniclers al-Busrawi and Ibn al-Himsi as being involved in a rebellion in Damascus in the late 1490s.